aczw/personal-website/README.md

 ## Colophon

-Fonts are [Atkinson Hyperlegible](https://en.wikipedia.org/wiki/Atkinson_Hyperlegible) and [Berkeley Mono](https://berkeleygraphics.com/typefaces/berkeley-mono/).
+I use [Atkinson Hyperlegible](https://en.wikipedia.org/wiki/Atkinson_Hyperlegible) and [Berkeley Mono](https://berkeleygraphics.com/typefaces/berkeley-mono/).
 Icons are from Lucide.
-If you're curious, I [keep a changelog](https://charleszw.com/changelog) of notable updates I've made to the site.

-It is built with Astro and is currently deployed on Vercel.
+The website is 100% Astro and does not use any external UI libraries.
+Currently deployed on Vercel's free plan.